All news, articles & events

 When pain feels unpredictable, having a way to think about your next small step can make all the difference.

-During our conversation, he shared the idea of hope theory.
-It really resonated with me not as a “quick fix” for pain, but as a different way of thinking about how we move through it.
+During our conversation, he shared the idea of Hope Theory, something he brings into his work as a mentor and coach, and into the kaupapa at Mastering Mountains Charitable Trust, where he is a manager and trustee.
+It resonated with me not as a “quick fix” for pain, but as a practical way of finding a sense of choice and possibility within it.

 What is hope?

-It’s about how we:
+Hope is about how we:

 • set meaningful goals

-• find different ways forward
+• find a way forward

 A simple way to think about it